matthewjberger/board/README.md

+This was made by following the tutorial at: [https://github.com/Microsoft/TypeScript-React-Starter#adding-actions](https://github.com/Microsoft/TypeScript-React-Starter#adding-actions)

+# TODO:

+* look into actions using redux-action

+* write unit test for reducer function

+* write tests for onIncrement and onDecrement

+# Description

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>